The Abelian-Nonabelian Correspondence for $I$-functions: Introduction

-The main theorem of the current paper is the following.
-See Theorem \ref{thm:Ifunc} later for a precise statement. \begin{theorem} Let $V$ be a complex vector space with the linear action of a connected reductive complex Lie group $G$, and assume $V\sslash_{\theta} G$ is a smooth projective variety for some character $\theta$.
-If $V$ and $G$ satisfy the conditions in \cite{wcgis0}, the quasimap $I$-function of $V\sslash G$ defined there satisfies formula \eqref{eq:mainresult}. \end{theorem} Previously, this result was known for $V \sslash G$ equal to a flag variety or the Hilbert scheme of $n$ points in $\CC^2$ \cite{twoproofs} \cite{ab-nonab} \cite{hilbert}.
+Previous to this work, Theorem \ref{thm:main} was known for $Z \sslash G$ equal to a flag variety or the Hilbert scheme of $n$ points in $\CC^2$ \cite{twoproofs} \cite{ab-nonab} \cite{hilbert}.
 Since the posting of this paper, a proof of this result for quiver flag varieties has also appeared \cite{elana}.
-Finally, a result analogous to Theorem \ref{thm:Ifunc_sloppy} was proved in the symplectic category by Gonz\'alez-Woodward using the language of stable gauged maps \cite{gonzalez}.
-It is not clear how the theories of gauged maps and quasimaps are related.
+Finally, a result similar to Theorem \ref{thm:main} was proved in the language of stable gauged maps in \cite[Thm~1.4,~Thm~3.9]{gonzalez}.
+Gauged maps apply in a different context than quasimaps: while quasimap theory requires $Z$ to be an affine l.c.i. variety, the theorey of gauged maps mandates that $Z$ be smooth projective.
+It is not clear how the theories of gauged maps and quasimaps are related \cite[Rmk~4.4]{orb-qmaps}.

+We remark that Theorem \ref{thm:main} completes a provisional result in \cite{inoue}.
+The bulk of the proof of Theorem \ref{thm:main} is a careful analysis of certain moduli spaces of maps from $\PP^1$ to $[Z/G]$ and $[Z/T]$; the geometry of these moduli spaces is summarized in Proposition \ref{prop:diagram}.
+This geometry may be useful in other contexts.
+For instance, it is used in \cite{yaoxiong} to compute quasimap $I$-functions in $K$-theory.